Eva Gonzalès 1849-1883

 Some of these are lighthearted, some are not.
 It may not be in my best interests for the people in my life to be reading this, but I’m in the mood to confess, so here goes.

 First off, it makes a great office.
 There’s plenty of space to spread out books and notes, and a laptop fits nicely on my reclined body.
 I’m writing this piece from my bed.
-I wrote both of my books from my bed.
-And, in all my years in the workforce, I never had as comfortable an office chair as the combination of my mattress and my customized multi-pillow arrangement.
+I wrote all my books from my bed.
+And, in all my years in the workforce, I was never able to create such a comfortable space, complete with personally arranged pillows.

 I worry that I’m no longer competent out in the world.

-I'm reluctant to put gas in my car because I don’t understand the new procedure even though my husband has demonstrated it to me a few times.
-But I keep forgetting: Do you swipe your credit card before you put the gas in?
+I'm reluctant to put gas in my car because I don’t understand the new procedure.
+Do you swipe your credit card before you put the gas in?
 Afterwards?
 How do you hold the card so as to assure a proper swipe?
 How do you get that nozzle to stick in the tank without holding onto it?
 How to you take it out without spilling gas all over the side of the car?
-I’m clueless.
+I feel incompetent just putting this in writing.

-Sometimes I envy those who are more seriously ill than I am.
+Sometimes I envy those whose illness is more serious than mine.

 I know a woman with a progressive disease that has her confined to a wheelchair and has affected her ability to speak clearly.
 But she and her husband are able to travel.
 They go on vacations and they visit her children out of town.
 In her immobility, in some ways, she’s more mobile than I am.
 I’ve sometimes envied her even though it’s likely that I’ll outlive her.
 I’m not proud of this feeling, but there you have it.
 This is a confession piece after all.